Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group

 It says that there exists a solution of the equation $S(X_1,X_2,P)=1$ that is not Max-equivalent to a solution $Y,Z,P$ that satisfies $V(Y,Z,P)=1$.
-If now $V(Y,Z,P)=1$ is a disjunction of equations defining maximal reducing quotients, then this formula states that for parameters $P$ there exists at least one Max-class of algebraic solutions of $S(X,P)=1$ with respect to $H$.
+If now $V(Y,Z,P)=1$ is a disjunction of equations defining maximal reducing quotients (in the case we know them) or NTQ systems for maximal reducing quotients (see Proposition \ref{cred} below), then this formula states that for parameters $P$ there exists at least one Max-class of algebraic solutions of $S(X,P)=1$ with respect to $H$.

-Denote The following formula states that for parameters $P$ there exists at least two non-equivalent Max-classes of algebraic solutions of $S(X,P)=1$ with respect to $H$.
+Denote The following formula states that for parameters $P$ there exist at least two non-equivalent Max-classes of algebraic solutions of $S(X,P)=1$ with respect to $H$.

-Similarly one can write a formula $\theta _N(P)$ that states for parameters $P$ there exist at least N non-equivalent Max-classes of algebraic solutions of $S(X,P)=1$ with respect to $H$.
+Similarly one can write a formula $\theta _n(P)$ that states for parameters $P$ there exist at least N non-equivalent Max-classes of algebraic solutions of $S(X,P)=1$ with respect to $H$.

-Then $\theta _N(P)\wedge \neg\theta _{N+1}(P)$ states that there are exactly $N$ non-equivalent Max-classes.
+Then $\theta _n(P)\wedge \neg\theta _{n+1}(P)$ states that there are exactly $n$ non-equivalent Max-classes.
 The theorem is proved. \end{proof}

 \begin{theorem} (for the case when $\Gamma$ is a free group this is \cite{KMel}, Theorem 11) Let $H, K$ be finitely generated fully residually $\Gamma$ groups such that $ \Gamma\leq H\leq K$ and $K$ does not have a sufficient splitting modulo $H$.
 Let $D$ be an abelian JSJ decomposition of $K$ modulo $H$ (which may be trivial).
-There exists a constant $N=N(K,H)$ such that for each $\Gamma$-homomorphism $\phi:H \rightarrow \Gamma$ there are at most $N$ algebraic pair-wise non-equivalent with respect to $\sim_{AEQ}$ and, therefore, with respect to $\sim _{MAX}$, homomorphisms from $K$ to $\Gamma$ that extend $\phi$.
+There exists a constant $n=n(K,H)$ such that for each $\Gamma$-homomorphism $\phi:H \rightarrow \Gamma$ there are at most $n$ algebraic pair-wise non-equivalent with respect to $\sim _{MAX}$, homomorphisms from $K$ to $\Gamma$ that extend $\phi$.

-Moreover, the constant $N$ for the number of $\sim _{MAX}$-non-equivalent homomorphisms can be found effectively. \end{theorem} \begin{proof} The statement about the existence of such constant $N$ is Theorem 3.5 \cite{Sela} (although there is no proof of Theorem 3.5 there).
+Moreover, if $H,K$ are as in Theorem \ref{th5}, the constant $n$ for the number of $\sim _{MAX}$-non-equivalent homomorphisms can be found effectively. \end{theorem} \begin{proof} The statement about the existence of such a constant $n$ is Theorem 3.5 \cite{Sela} (although there is no proof of Theorem 3.5 there).
 We will show how to find this constant effectively.
-To make presentation easier, we consider first the case when the group $K$ from the formulation of Theorem 11 does not have a splitting modulo $H$. (in the terminology of \cite{Sela} it is a rigid limit group).
+To make presentation easier, we consider first the case when the group $K$ from the formulation of the theorem does not have a splitting modulo $H$. (in the terminology of \cite{Sela} it is a {\em rigid} limit group).
 We consider the formula